Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 2. Red Light or Low-Lever Laser Therapy

 According to a few studies done on rats, the positive effects on testosterone production are enormous.
-For example a Korean study found out that low-level laser therapy (LLLT) with wavelength of 670nm (which is in border of visible red light and infra-red light) 30 minutes per day showed significant increase in serum testosterone by fourth day of the treatment without any harmful tissue penetration.
+For example, a Korean study found that low-level laser therapy (LLLT) with a wavelength of 670nm (which is on the border of visible red light and infrared light) 30 minutes per day showed a significant increase in serum testosterone by the fourth day of the treatment without any harmful tissue penetration.
 Ultimately, a few best practices for red light include:

 • Avoid heating the testicles, since the heat will destroy sperm cells and have a negative effect on the Leydig cells